DFanso/rss/README.md

 The application will automatically:
 - Create the data directory if it doesn't exist
-- Load saved feeds when starting
+- Load saved feed subscriptions when starting
-- Save feeds when they are added or removed
+- Save feed subscriptions when they are added or removed
-- Provide feedback when feeds are saved or loaded
+- **Always fetch the latest feed content** when you view a feed, ensuring you get the most up-to-date information

 ## Development